jdx/mise/README.md

 - **asdf-compatible** - rtx is compatible with asdf plugins and `.tool-versions` files.
 It can be used as a drop-in replacement.
 - **Polyglot** - compatible with any language, so no more figuring out how nvm, nodenv, pyenv, etc work individually—just use 1 tool.
 - **Fast** - rtx is written in Rust and is very fast.
 20x-200x faster than asdf.
-- **No shims** - shims (used by asdf) cause problems, they break `which node`, and add overhead.
-We don't use them by default.
+- **No shims** - shims cause problems, they break `which`, and add overhead.
+By default, rtx does not use them—however you can if you want to.
-- **Better UX** - asdf is full of strange UX decisions (like `asdf plugin add` but also `asdf install`).
-We've taken care to make rtx easy to use.
-- **Fuzzy matching and aliases** - no need to specify exact version numbers like with asdf.
+- **Fuzzy matching and aliases** - It's enough to just say you want "v18" of node, or the "lts" version. rtx will figure out the right version without you needing to specify an exact version.
-- **One command install** - No need to manually install each plugin, just run `rtx install` and it will install all the plugins you need.
 - **Arbitrary env vars** - Set custom env vars when in a project directory like `NODE_ENV=production` or `AWS_PROFILE=staging`.

 ## Quickstart